Best triathlon wheels: Top TT wheelsets for your road bike or time trial bike

 Reasons to avoid

-Parcours is a brand based in London who is making a name for bringing performance and affordability to the game.
+Parcours is a brand based in London which is making a name for bringing performance and affordability to the game.
 There is a single focus on pushing the latest aerodynamic technology at an affordable price.
-Quality control, design, and support all happens at home while manufacturing gets handled by the experts overseas.
-It's a successful partnership that leads to a muted and carbon focused aesthetic.
+Quality control, design, and support all happen at home, while manufacturing gets handled by the experts overseas.
+It's a successful partnership that leads to a muted and carbon-focused aesthetic.

 The designs focus on wider, tubeless tyres for the best combination of comfort and speed.
-In the case of the Disc option, it's a 17.5mm internal design optimized for a 25mm tyre.
-The design is available for rim or disc brakes.
+Both wheels have a 22.5mm internal width design optimised for a 28-30mm tyre, with a 36-tooth star ratchet freehub at the rear.

 7. AeroCoach Aeox Ultra Orbit Rear